 Quiet Study Community

 The Quiet Study Community will be a building or floors set aside as 24-hour quiet zones with adjustments for consideration.
 This is a community for students who wish to respect increased sensitivity to noise such as loud music, other audio noise, or groups conversing in public areas and hallways.
 The CA will work with community members to create and enforce quiet and consideration expectations.
-Location: Mitchell Hall
+Location: Drummond Hall